CharlieQLe/gnome-extension-wallpaper-carousel/README.md

 ## TODO

 * If possible, change the appearance of the preferences to use draggable rows or use the same widgets as the Appearance menu in Settings
-* Provide an option to skip to the next wallpaper
 * Support transition wallpapers
 * Publish on [extensions.gnome.org]()